i-dot-ai/lex-graph/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 ![Maturity level-Prototype](https://img.shields.io/badge/Maturity%20Level-Prototype-red)

-This repo builds a knowledge graph from UK legislation and provides a Streamlit application for exploring and visualising the graph.
+This repo builds a knowledge graph from UK legislation and provides an application for exploring the graph.

 ![Header Image](header.jpg)

+## Accessing the Graph ⬇️📄

+This repo is the code used to build Lex Graph from scratch.
+If you wish to simply access the produced knowledge graph, Lex Graph can be downloaded from [hugging face datasets].

 ## Setup 🛠️

+To build the Lex Graph from scratch, please follow these steps:

 1. Clone the repo